-With 2019 being in the technology era, your market gets to decide on the structure of your release and how you market it.
+With 2019 being in the technology era, the market gets to decide on the structure of your release and how you promote it.
 It used to be that the audience would be told what to digest by the TV, magazines and radio stations but now they decide entirely how they consume their media and for how long, meaning music marketing has had to adapt with this.

 Although traditional techniques are still key for marketing a musician, they shouldn’t be the only focus point.
 Getting an artist played on the radio or featured on a large blog can do wonders for their career, but it mainly acts as a springboard and a form of legitimacy when looking at other outlets such as streaming platforms, social media and YouTube, which have a real impact on an artist.